mohammedimaduddin891-web/final-project-F00611260/README.txt

 SAFETY AND DESIGN POSITION

-The guard position is optional and designed to protect the worker's safety.

-Only consumer case notes that have been restricted are fed into the public consumer chatbots.
+Restricted beneficiary case notes are never sent to public consumer chatbots.

-Private RAG only supports identity scoped retrieval and no arbitrary outbound egress.
+Private RAG uses identity-scoped retrieval and has no arbitrary outbound egress.

-Financial changes must be verified by an out-of-band number that is known, and there must be two names. human approvals.
+Financial changes require out-of-band verification using trusted contact information and a second named human approval.

-There are no irreversible and security-boundary actions that are unattended.
+Irreversible actions and security-boundary changes are not performed unattended.

-Each governed control has a human named owner, an artefact and a gate or cadence.
+Each governed control has a named human owner, an artifact, and a gate or review cadence.

 AI HONESTY